oracle-livelabs/pts/ac-with-ucp/lab1-provision-env/lab1-provision-env.md

 The following components will be created by Terraform:

 * an Oracle Cloud network (VCN)
-* a 2-node RAC database
+* a 2-node RAC database with Grid Infrastructure and ASM storage
-* a compute instance with a demo application
+* a compute instance hosting a demo application

 ### Prerequisites

 This lab assumes you have:

-* access to an Oracle tenancy with the proper privileges.
+* access to an Oracle tenancy with the proper privileges
 * a pair of SSH keys

 Click on the link below to download the Resource Manager zip files you need to build your environment.